 The Award 2 Coach Education course is the third award on the coaching pathway of Gaelic Games.
-The course is aimed at experienced coaches that have progressed through the Foundation and Award 1 programmes.
+The course is aimed at experienced coaches that have progressed through the Foundation and Award 1 programmes and for those that have experience as a Coach at Inter county level or coaches working with our Rebel Og regional and development squads.

 In the same manner as the Award 1 course, the Award 2 course has been developed to take account of the different playing capacities that exist between children (up to 12 years), youths (age 13 – 18) and adults (age 19+) and the competencies that a coach is required to display when working with each of the playing populations.
 This allows coaches to further their knowledge, experience and capabilities when working with the various playing populations.